PhonePe/drove-orchestrator/docs/snippets/common_configs.md

 !!!warning
     **Do not** pass secrets using environment variables.
 These variables are all visible on the UI as is.
 Please use [Configs](#config-specification) to inject secrets files and so on.

+## Command line arguments
+A list of command line arguments that are sent to the container engine to execute inside the container.
+This is provides ways for you to configure your container behaviour based off such arguments.
+Please refer to [docker documentation](https://docs.docker.com/engine/containers/run/#commands-and-arguments){:target="_blank"} for details.

+!!!danger
+    This might have security implications from a system point of view.
+As such Drove provides administrators a way to disable passing arguments at the cluster level by setting `disableCmdlArgs` to `true` in the controller configuration.